Calculate the ROI of your Marketing Plan

 You can use this same formula as a quick way to determine whether it makes sense to implement a program.
 This approach requires that you have an opportunity performance target in mind before you initiate any program.

 Curious to see a quick example?
-Download the popup to access an example of how to calculate your Marketing Plan ROI.
+Download the pop-up to access an example of how to calculate your Marketing Plan ROI.

 It does take time and experience to do this well.
 Think your process has produced a plan that connects activities with results?
 Does it net you the budget that enables you to be successful?
 Submit your plan now for a cost effective, fast track review, typically delivered in under two weeks.